-- (b) Removal of a director Majority of all the votes entitled to be cast for the election of directors.
-The MRL contains a counterpart for removal of a trustee. - (c) Charter amendment; merger; transfer of all or substantially all of the assets; consolidation; statutory share exchange; conversion; and dissolution Two-thirds of all the votes entitled to be cast on the matter.
-The MRL contains a counterpart for amendment of the declaration of trust, merger and conversion, but not for a transfer of assets, consolidation, statutory share exchange or dissolution. - (d) All other matters Majority of all the votes cast at a meeting at which a quorum is present.
+(b) Removal of a director (other than under MGCL Section 3-804 - See footnote 2(c) below) - Majority of all the votes entitled to be cast for the election of directors.
+The MRL contains a counterpart for removal of a trustee.

+(c) Charter amendment; merger; transfer of all or substantially all of the assets; consolidation; statutory share exchange; conversion; and dissolution - Two-thirds of all the votes entitled to be cast on the matter.
+The MRL contains a counterpart for amendment of the declaration of trust, merger and conversion, but not for a transfer of assets, consolidation, statutory share exchange or dissolution.

+(d) All other matters - Majority of all the votes cast at a meeting at which a quorum is present.
 No counterpart in the MRL.